 Pinterest is unique because people are especially open to marketing.
 They go to Pinterest for inspiration for home decorating, makeup and all sorts of other things.
 When surveyed Pinners were asked if they would rather follow their favorite brand/store or their favorite celebrity, 83% chose the store.
 87% of Pinners have bought something because of Pinterest and 93% have used it to plan a future purchase.

 Pinterest is great for market research as well.
 You can see what people are pinning to their boards to see what’s popular and what isn’t.
 Pinterest users are all about inspiration and creativity, so cater your posts to fit into their lives.
 Help them understand why they need your product in their lives.
 Create actionable content, too.
 If you’re a food company, post recipes involving your product that they can make and share with their friends.

 Google+ obviously has an advantage because Google runs it.
 You have a better chance of getting targeted visitors from Google search results if you have a Google+ account.
 And Google search results are pretty important considering it’s the biggest search engine out there.
 When you share content, it creates a link back to your site so that people are more likely to see your page and add you to their circle.

 Google+ also gives you the ability to format your post and draw attention to the important sections you want people looking at.
 The circles organization of contacts can allow you to target specific groups that would be interested in a specific post you create, and not clog up the feeds of people that wouldn’t be interested.
 Google+ posts tend to be more visible and less likely to get lost in a multitude of posts, unlike other social networks.

 Of course, the best social media strategy is a combination of outlets.
 Which ones are the best for your business?
-Pick ones that you think will be beneficial to your particular brand, and start posting!
+Settle this social media battle by picking the ones that you think will be beneficial to your particular brand, and start posting!

 About The Author